feature-engine/feature_engine/docs/user_guide/selection/ProbeFeatureSelection.rst

 =====================

-ProbeFeatureSelection() generates one or more probe features based on the user-selected distribution.
+ProbeFeatureSelection() generates one or more probe features based on the user-selected parameters.

-The class derives the feature importance for each variable and probe feature.
+The class derives the feature importance score for each variable and probe feature.
-In the case of there being more than one probe feature, ProbeFeatureSelection() calculates the average feature importance of all the probe features.
+In the case of there being more than one probe feature, the average feature importance score of all the probe features is used.

-The class ranks the features based on their importance and eliminates the features that have a lower importance than the probe features.
+The class ranks the features based on their importance and eliminates the features that have a lower feature importance score than the probe feature(s).

 This selection method was published in the Journal of Machine Learning Research in 2003.